spatie/laravel-backup/README.md

 php artisan db:backup
 ```

-A file containing the dump of your database will be created in the directory you specified in the config-file.
+A file containing the dump of your database will be created in the filesystem/directory you specified in the config-file.

 ## Testing